Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-copilot-faqs.md

     - Break TLS/SSL traffic to inspect it.
     - Disallow specific ports or services.

-We recommend the following URLs to be whitelisted:
+We recommend the following URLs to be allowlisted:

 **For <Constant name="copilot" /> in the IDE**: